Generalized density functional theory framework for the non-linear density response of quantum many-body systems: Applications

 \subsection{Details of the simulations}

 The OFDFT and KSDFT calculations of the ideal UEG perturbed by the external harmonic perturbation (\ref{eq:pert}) were performed using DFTpy and Quantum ESPRESSO \cite{Giannozzi_2009, Giannozzi_2017, Giannozzi_jcp_2020, Carnimeo_JCTC_2023}.
 To introduce the external harmonic perturbation in Quantum ESPRESSO calculations, we used QEpy \cite{QEpy}, which is a Python DFT engine for Quantum ESPRESSO-based nonstandard workflows.
+All calculations were performed using periodic boundary conditions, with the magnitude of the perturbation wavevector set to $q = i \times 2\pi / L_x$ (where $i$ is an integer), ensuring commensurability with the simulation box length along the direction of the perturbation wavevector.